rifat963/KBDataObservatory/README.md

 # Observing KB dynamics
 R project for monitoring KB changes.
-Data extraction has been perfomr based on any KB sparql endpoint.
+Data extraction has been perfom based on any KB sparql endpoint.